swarajbachu/userbubble/internal-docs/auth-plan.md

 - Can later "claim" their activity by creating a real account

 **Authentication:**
-- HMAC-signed tokens from customer's backend
+- HMAC-signed tokens from customer's backend via JavaScript SDK
-- Auto-created on first visit
+- Auto-created on first visit via URL token authentication
-- Session managed by Better Auth
+- Session managed by Better Auth with first-party cookies
 - Identity verified by customer's signature
+- Safari-compatible (no third-party cookies)

 **Capabilities:**
 - Submit feedback